laurieroy/rails-ig-clone/README.md

 Instagram is a social media site to share photos.

 Post may contain images, plus a caption.
 Other users may comment on them.
 Users may follow others, and users are suggested.
+The [validator](https://github.com/aki77/activestorage-validator) also limits size to 5 MB.

 Post defaults: Allow comments and show likes